 "I was simply borrowing it."
 He still covered his face carefully.

 "Get out now, or I'll wake the household!"
 Her last apple hit him squarely in the head, knocking him back onto the ground.
 He reached his arms out to break his fall, consequently letting go of his robe.
-The minute the hood fell and he pushed himself back to his feet, Danielle recognized His Royal Highness, Prince Henry of England.
+The minute the hood fell and he pushed himself back to his feet, Danielle recognized His Royal Highness, Prince Henry of France.

 She fell instantly to her hands and knees, the worst dread she'd known in ten years filling her heart.
 "Forgive me, You Highness.
 I-I did not see you."